Somer Valley FM: History

 The station originally grew from a schools radio project organised in Somervale School in 2006.
 This led to the station's first broadcast on a Restricted Service Licence (RSL) in August that year.
 This resulted in an application for a full community license which Ofcom awarded in 2007.
 The station launched on the internet on 20 October 2008 and began FM transmission on 12 January 2009.

+The vision for Somer Valley FM was to link education with the community providing opportunities for local people to develop their creativity, skills and confidence to produce local radio.